ottnav/ottnav.github.io/faq.md

 ## Purchased a premium but it’s not active
 Sometimes it takes a while for Play Store to sync purchases (due to long caching).
 Steps to guarantee that sync will happen instantly:
 - Go to `settings - premium - restore purchases`.
 If the process will report that restoration occurred - it means that all is ok, and reactivation has happened.
 Usually this is the only step required!
-- Clear cache of Play Store app
+- Clear data and cache of Play Store app
 - Clear cache of OTT Navigator app (usually not required)
-- Reboot your device (might not be needed, but usually triggers cache update for Play Market)
+- Reboot your device (might not be needed, but usually triggers cache update for Play Market), and relogin to Play Store
 - Relaunch OTT Navigator
 - (if does not help) Reinstall the app
   - Backup the configuration (settings - extended - backup - backup)